 App Details Page

 The app details page is where the user can see all the details for a specific app.
-Now, there’s two ways to do this.
+Now, there are two ways to do this.
 Either you can have a dedicated page to display the app details or you can display the app details within a modal.

 Modals are faster and more convenient for users to click on.
 However, they hold less information and are best suited when you don’t need to display a lot of detail about an app.
 Stripe has a perfect example of using a modal for app details.